 “My community is predominantly low-income and people of color families.
 They deserve a healthy environment in their own homes just like residents up in La Jolla,” Elizabeth said.

 Did You Know?

-In 2021, San Diego was ranked as the 7th worst region for ozone pollution in the US for the fifth year in a row
+In 2022, San Diego was ranked as the 6th worst region for ozone pollution in the US.

 In 2020, the US EPA classified San Diego’s air quality as severe.